TEAMMATES/teammates/docs/e2e-testing.md

    * It is also possible to use the Gmail API credentials from any other Google Cloud Platform project for this purpose.

 1. Edit `src/e2e/resources/test.properties` as instructed is in its comments.
-   * In particular, you will need legitimate Google accounts to be used for testing.
+   * In particular, you will need a legitimate Gmail account to be used for testing.

 1. Login manually to TEAMMATES on the browser used for testing to add cookie with login details to the browser profile.
-   * This profile is added to the web driver so that E2E tests will start with user already logged in.
+   * This profile will be added to the web driver so that E2E tests will start with user already logged in.
    * This is required as Google does not allow login by automated software.

 1. For Firefox, run the full test suite or any subset of it as how you would have done it in dev server.